n-kupperman/DS-3003/README.md

 |  Week 14 | Finals| 	|	| 	|
 | Week 15 | Finals |  	|	|  	|
 | Week 16 | Finals	| 	| 	| 	|

+## Class Policies

+Grading Policies: Courses carrying a Data Science subject area use the following grading system: A, A-; B+, B, B-; C+, C, C-; D+, D, D-; F.  The symbol W is used when a student officially drops a course before its completion or if the student withdraws from an academic program of the University.

+Grading Scale:

+ - 93-100 A
+ - 90-92 A-
+ - 87-89 B+
+ - 83-86 B
+ - 80-82 B-
+ - 77-79 C+
+ - 73-76 C
+ - 70-72 C-
+ - <70 F

+University of Virginia Honor System: All work should be pledged in the spirit of the Honor System at the University of Virginia.
+The instructor will indicate which assignments and activities are to be done individually and which permit collaboration.
+The following pledge should be written out at the end of all quizzes, examinations, individual assignments, and papers:  “I pledge that I have neither given nor received help on this examination (quiz, assignment, etc.)”.
+The pledge must be signed by the student.
+For more information, visit www.virginia.edu/honor.

+Special Needs:  The University of Virginia accommodates students with disabilities.
+Any SCPS student with a disability who needs accommodation (e.g., in arrangements for seating, extended time for examinations, or note-taking, etc.), should contact the Student Disability Access Center (SDAC) and provide them with appropriate medical or psychological documentation of his/her condition.
+Once accommodations are approved, just follow up with me concerning any logistics and implementation of accommodations.
+Please try to make accommodations for test-taking at least 14 business days in advance of the date of the test(s).
+Students with disabilities are encouraged to contact the SDAC: 434-243-5180/Voice, 434-465-6579/Video Phone, 434-243-5188/Fax.
+Further policies and statements are available at www.virginia.edu/studenthealth/sdac/sdac.html